Cartogram: Mosaic cartograms

 In this approach (also called block or regular cartograms), each shape is not just scaled or warped, but is reconstructed from a discrete tessellation of space, usually into squares or hexagons.
 Each cell of the tessellation represents a constant value of the variable (e.g., 5000 residents), so the number of whole cells to be occupied can be calculated (although rounding error often means that the final area is not exactly proportional to the variable).
 Then a shape is assembled from those cells, usually with some attempt to retain the original shape, including salient features such as panhandles that aid recognition (for example, Long Island and Cape Cod are often exaggerated).
 Thus, these cartograms are usually homomorphic and at least partially contiguous.

 This method works best with variables that are already measured as a relatively low-valued integer, enabling a one-to-one match with the cells.
 This has made them very popular for visualizing the United States Electoral College that determines the election of the president, appearing on television coverage and numerous vote-tracking websites.
 Several examples of block cartograms were published during the 2016 U.S. presidential election season by The Washington Post, the FiveThirtyEight blog, and the Wall Street Journal, among others.
+This is a cartogram for the 2024 and 2028 elections, based on the 2020 Census apportionment:

 The major disadvantage of this type of cartogram has traditionally been that they had to be constructed manually, but recently algorithms have been developed to automatically generate both square and hexagonal mosaic cartograms.
-One of these, Tilegrams, even admits that the results of their algorithm is not perfect and provides a way for users to edit the product.